 At Blessed Robert Widmerpool CVA, no pupil in year groups EYFS to Year 5 is permitted walk/commute to or from school on their own or be left on their own on the school premises, either before the school building doors have opened and once the school day is done.
+In addition, children in these same year groups should not be accompanied to school by an older, primaryaged sibling, for example, a Year 6 child should not be expected to accompany their younger sibling to and from school alone.

-At the start of the day, pupils should arrive on the school premises no earlier than 8.40 am and be supervised by a responsible adult until they have seen their child go into the school building (doors open between 8.45-8.55 am).
+At the start of the day, pupils in these year groups should arrive on the school premises no earlier than 8.40 am and be supervised by a responsible adult until they have seen their child go into the school building (doors open between 8.45-8.55 am).

-At the end of the day, pupils should be collected on time.
+At the end of the day, pupils in these year groups should be collected on time.
 Pupils will only be handed over to named adults or older siblings over the age of 12 years (the age recommended by the NSPCC).
 Pupils will not be handed over to other adults unless the school has been informed by the parent that they have made this arrangement.